Judge in Trump's hush money trial threatened to remove witness from court for behavior on stand

 “No doubt in your mind?”
 Blanche asked about whether Cohen specifically recalled having conversations with Trump about the Daniels matter.
 No doubt, Cohen said.

-After more than four weeks of testimony about sex, money, tabloid machinations and the details of Trump's company record-keeping, jurors could begin deliberating as soon as next week to decide whether Trump is guilty of 34 felony counts of falsifying business records in the first criminal trial of a former U.S. president.
+After more than four weeks of testimony, jurors could begin deliberating as soon as next week to decide whether Trump is guilty of 34 felony counts of falsifying business records in the first criminal trial of a former U.S. president.

 The charges stem from internal Trump Organization records where payments to Cohen were marked as legal expenses.
 Prosecutors say they were really reimbursements for the payment to Daniels to keep her from going public before the 2016 election with claims of a sexual encounter with Trump.
 Trump says nothing sexual happened between them.